-Cons: The town is remote, in the middle of the desert and 45 miles away from the Interstate.
+Cons: The town is remote, with Interstate 70 nearly 50 miles away.
 The nearest city of any size is Grand Junction, Colorado, which is 115 miles away.

 Notes: Winters are quiet, and some businesses close for the season.
 Some people say the town has a transitory feeling with so many tourists coming and going.
 Internet access is available.
-The municipal airport has flights to Denver, Colorado.
+The municipal airport, Canyonlands Field Airport, has direct flights to Denver, Colorado.
 Even today, Moab is popular with people who want to escape (or never join) the rat race.
 Tourists who come here often have more money than the people who live here.
 Home prices have stayed steady since last year.

 Recommended as a Retirement Spot?
-Maybe.
-The lack of an accredited hospital is a concern.
+Yes, although the lack of an accredited hospital is a concern.